Updated as of May 2019

 Royal Bank keeps climbing our list of the best Canadian dividend stocks in 2019.
 It’s not only an excellent dividend stock, but one of the best bank stocks to buy now.
 You know when you’ve got a stock like RY on your list all the way up at number 4, it’s going to be a good list.

 The financial services giant focuses on a range of products including banking, wealth management, insurance, and capital markets trading.
 At this point the company has institutional clients throughout Canada, the U.S. as well as in 37 other countries.
-The bank is headquartered in Toronto and had profits of $11.5 billion in 2017.
+The bank is headquartered in Toronto and had profits of $12.28 billion over the past 12 months.

 The company has grown exponentially over the years and has approximately $48 billion dollars in assets across Canada, the United States, and the Caribbean.
 It is the largest publicly traded utility company in Canada and one of the Top 15 in North America by assets.